discourse/discourse-subscriptions/README.md

 # Testing

-To run the specs, install the plugin.
+To run the specs, install the plugin and run `bundle exec rake plugin:spec` in the discourse root directory.

 Run the local js acceptance tests here: